awsdocs/amazon-lex-developer-guide/doc_source/programming-model.md

 You can also set the code hooks using the `dialogCodeHook` and `fulfillmentActivity` fields in the [PutIntent](API_PutIntent.md) operation\.

 One Lambda function can perform initialization, validation, and fulfillment\.
 The event data that the Lambda function receives has a field that identifies the caller as either a dialog or fulfillment code hook\.
-You can use this information to execute the appropriate portion of your code\.
+You can use this information to run the appropriate portion of your code\.

 You can use a Lambda function to build a bot that can navigate complex dialogs\.
 You use the `dialogAction` field in the Lambda function response to direct Amazon Lex to take specific actions\.
 For example, you can use the `ElicitSlot` dialog action to tell Amazon Lex to ask the user for a slot value that isn't required\.
 If you have a clarification prompt defined, you can use the `ElicitIntent` dialog action to elicit a new intent when the user is finished with the previous one\.